Algebraic Montgomery-Yang Problem: the noncyclic case: Introduction

-In this paper, we verify the conjecture when $S$ has at least one noncyclic singularity.
+In this paper, we verify the conjecture when $S$ has at least one non-cyclic singularity.
 More precisely, we prove the following:

-\begin{theorem} Let $S$ be a rational homology projective plane with quotient singularities such that $\pi_1(S^0)= \{1\}$.
-Assume that $S$ has at least one noncyclic singularity.
+\begin{theorem} Let $S$ be a $\mathbb{Q}$-homology projective plane with quotient singularities such that $\pi_1(S^0)= \{1\}$.
+Assume that $S$ has at least one non-cyclic singularity.
 Then $|Sing(S)|\le 3$. \end{theorem}

 We note that the condition $\pi_1(S^0)= \{1\}$ cannot be replaced by the weaker condition $H_1(S^0, \mathbb{Z}) = 0$.
-There are infinitely many examples of rational homology projective planes with exactly $4$ quotient singularities, 3 cyclic, 1 noncyclic, such that $H_1(S^0, \mathbb{Z}) = 0$ but $\pi(S^0) \neq \{1\}$ (\cite{Brieskorn} or \cite{Kol08}, Example 31).
+There are infinitely many examples of $\mathbb{Q}$-homology projective planes with exactly $4$ quotient singularities, where three of them are cyclic and one of them is non-cyclic, such that $H_1(S^0, \mathbb{Z}) = 0$ but $\pi_1(S^0) \neq \{1\}$ (\cite{Brieskorn} or \cite{Kol08}, Example 31).
 These examples are the global quotients